angus-mackenzie/ASD-Notes/ASD03.md

 ![Process Comparison](img/processComparison2.png)

-Fixed functionality, but flexible time and resources for Traditional
+Traditional has Fixed functionality, but flexible time and resources

-Flexible functionality, but fixed time and resources for Iterative
+Iterative has Flexible functionality, but fixed time and resources
 ## Process Models
-* A framework of tasks applied during software engineering:
+A framework of tasks applied during software engineering:
 * Linear (Waterfall) - based on conventional engineering
 * Prototyping: Build a system to clarify requirements
 * Rapid Application Development (RAD) - well defined 60-90 day projects
 * Incremental : deliver increasing functionality at each iteration
 * Spiral (Boehm): Similar set of tasks applied for each turn of the spiral
 * Component based: aimed at producing and reusing O-O components
 * Agile: Embrace change and adapt to it and keep things simple

 ## Reduce Risk
 * Iterative methods attempt to reduce risk by bringing versions out early